a-ads/blog/content/blog/2018-10-04-advertise-with-a-ads.md

 2. Enable goal tracking and use your analytics to detect which ad units generate useful traffic and attract customers.
 3. Reward efficient traffic sources to get more traffic from them.

-You can automate this process via our API, please see the related articles or consult with our support team for details.
+You can automate this process via our API, please consult with our support team for details.

 Reach your campaign goals with us!